 Once you’ve determined your organization’s needs and which sources are best for intelligence gathering, it’s time to put that information to work.
 Here are some best practices for implementing threat intelligence to enhance your physical security program:

 1. Assess online exposure – What are your employees’ online footprints?
 Where are the biggest areas for potential issues?
 For example, do you have key executives who are very active on social media?

 2. Claim online real estate – Don’t be like Carly Fiorina.
-Register personal domain names of key executives, as well as brand names in relevant generic top-level domain (gTLD) and country-code top-level domain (ccTLD) extensions before a threat actor or detractor does.
+Register personal Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. names of key executives, as well as brand names in relevant generic top-level domain (gTLD) and country-code top-level domain (ccTLD) extensions before a threat actor or detractor does.

 3. Expunge personal data – Hide or remove online personal data that may appear on sites like Spokeo or social media accounts that might be open to anyone to view.

 4. Limit sharing – Check device and account settings to minimize data you may be unintentionally providing to the public, such as geolocation data for photos, or sharing detailed personal information such as travel plans on social media.

 5. Educate executives and their families – Family members, especially teens, are the most common source of problems for executives.
 In one case, a well-known CEO’s security precautions were foiled by their teen daughter’s postings on Instagram, which revealed where the family was vacationing to a wide audience.